-- (1) NICTA shall develop and carry out a competitive selection process, in order to select a qualified contractor for each UAS Project determined under Section 108. - (2) NICTA shall ensure that the competitive selection process is - - (a) designed and implemented in accordance with this Act and the regulations; and - (b) consistent with the regulatory principles. - (3) To the extent permitted by law, the Public Finances (Management) Act 1995 does not apply to the competitive selection process developed and carried out by NICTA under this Section.
+(1) NICTA shall develop and carry out a competitive selection process, in order to select a successful bidder for each UAS Project determined by the Minister under Section 108(5)(b).

+(2) NICTA shall ensure that the competitive selection process is -

+- (a) designed and implemented in accordance with this Act and the regulations; and - (b) consistent with the regulatory principles.

+(3) To the extent permitted by law, the Public Finances (Management) Act 1995 does not apply to the competitive selection process developed and carried out by NICTA under this Section.
-109A.
-ALTERNATIVE MECHANISMS TO DISTRIBUTE FUNDS

-- (1) Notwithstanding the provisions of section 109 above, NICTA may also, following public consultation as provided for in sub-section 3 below, determine to distribute the funds on the basis of a restricted bidding procedure, a sole source procurement procedure or an emergency procurement procedure. - (2) NICTA shall determine which method of procurement is appropriate in the circumstances and manage the procurement process in accordance with the requirements and procedures set out in this Act and the regulations. - (3) Where NICTA intends to use a method of procurement other than open competitive bidding, it shall notify the public of its intention to do so and the reasons for choosing of the proposed procurement method to be used.